polo-language/bin-packer/README.md

 #### Arguments
 - `obj`: The array or object whose own enumerable property values are to be binned (property keys are discarded).
 Modifies `obj`, though not its values, if it is an array, so pass in a shallow copy if you want to preserve the original.
-- `sizeOf`: A function from items in `obj` to their numerical size.
+- `sizeOf`: A function from items in `obj` to their numerical sizes.
+Will be called multiple times on each item by most algorithms.
+So if this would be an expensive operation, it is advisable to supply a function that returns the memoized value.
 - `capacity`: The maximum bin size.

 #### Output